-The majority of the Company's advertising expense budget is used to support the Company's business.
+Most of the Company's advertising expense budget is used to support the Company's business.
 Most of the advertisements are in print or internet media, with expenses recorded as they are incurred.
-For the years ended September 30, 2015 and 2014, included in selling, general and administrative expenses was advertising expense totaling approximately \$751,000 and \$718,000, respectively.
+For the years ended September 30, 2016 and 2015, included in selling, general and administrative expenses was advertising expense totaling approximately \$834,000 and \$751,000, respectively.